Greening-Seattle/Shared/README.md

 User input:
 System response:

-p-engel testing edits from branch p-engel
+p-engel testing edits here from branch p-engel

 This text was added by Brendan
 =======